goth-chan/goth-chan/README.md

        TVSeries: true
    ],
    	Projects: {
-   	    Avacado bot: "A full bot Created for Discord",
+   	    Avacadobot: "A full bot Created for Discord",
-           Titan bots: "One Of The Biggest Discord Servers in Turkey" },
+           Titanbots: "One Of The Biggest Discord Servers in Turkey" },
     And some: {
         Discord: "Bug hunter(not badged -_-)"